Skip to content

 Pre-Swim

-Depending on the length of your swim will have an impact on energy deficit on your body.
-Taking a gel 15-25 minutes before your event will help keep your energy levels up until you get into transition.
+The length of your swim will determine the energy deficit on your body.
+Taking an energy gel 15-25 minutes before your event will help keep your energy levels up until you get into transition.

 Transition - Swim to Bike

-This is your first opportunity to get fuel following event start, for longer event have something ready to help get your store replenished, energy gels are ideal for this.
+This is your first opportunity to get fuel following event start, for longer events have something ready to help quickly replenish energy stores, energy gels are ideal for this.

 During - Bike